obss/trapper/README.md

    signaling the start or end of a sequence, the separation of tho sequence for a sequence-pair task as well as chopping excess tokens etc.

 3) **TokenizerWrapper**:
-This class wraps a pretrained tokenizer from the transformers library while also recording the special tokens needed for the task to the tokenizer.
-It also
+This class wraps a pretrained tokenizer from the transformers library while also recording the special tokens needed for the task inside that tokenizer.
+   It also stores the missing values from BOS - CLS, EOS - SEP token pairs for the tokenizers that only support one of them.
+This means, you can model your input sequence by using the bos_token for start and eos_token for end without thinking which model you are working with.
+If your task needs extra special tokens e.g. the `<CONTEXT>` token in question answering task, you can store these tokens by setting the `_TASK_SPECIFIC_SPECIAL_TOKENS` class variable in your TokenizerWrapper subclass.
+Otherwise, you can directly use TokenizerWrapper.

 #### Registering classes from custom modules to the library

 We support both file based and command line argument based approaches to register